jurem/SicDemos/README.md

 ###The Chaos game Sierpinski Sierpinski triangle
 The program draws the sierpinski triangle and is also capabile of drawing other fractals, that can be drawn by the chaos game, with a bit of tweeking.
-The triangle is drawn iteratively, on point at a time, on a 200 by 200 window.
+The triangle is drawn iteratively, one point at a time, on a 200 by 200 window.
 This is implemented with two nested linear congruential generators.
 * Source code: sier.asm
 * Frequency: Depending uppon how fast you want the triangle to be rendered.
 5000 Hz for medium speed and 10000 Hz for fast speed.
 * Graphical screen: 200x200